okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 The rate limit dashboard is a tool that helps you understand the use of each API and investigate potential [rate limit](/docs/reference/rate-limits/) issues.
 The dashboard provides:

-* The ability to track the rate limit's consumption
+* The ability to track the rate limit's consumption.
-* The ability to change rate limit settings and customize the warning threshold
+* The ability to change rate limit settings and customize the warning threshold.
-* Notification alerts when you're about to hit or have hit the rate limit
+* Notification alerts when you're about to hit or have hit the rate limit.
-* The ability for you to investigate the issue when an API has reached the rate limit
+* The ability for you to investigate the issue when an API has reached the rate limit.

 The following describes some typical reasons for viewing the dashboard: